open-telemetry/community/mission-vision-values.md

 ### We Value *Performance*

-The cardinal rule in observability is “first, do no harm”: to that end, performance is a strict requirement for OpenTelemetry, and interference effects in the host application are unacceptable.
+OpenTelemetry users should not have to choose between high-quality telemetry and a performant application.
+High performance is a requirement for OpenTelemetry, and unexpected interference effects in the host application are unacceptable.